ips-ux/MouseSensitivityFix/README.md

 ## Installation

 1. Download the latest release (Select "Code" at the top of the page > download zip)
-2. Extract to your `Interface/AddOns` folder
+2. Extract to your `Interface/AddOns` folder (Ascension settings cog > Click "Settings" > Click "Open Game Directory" > Interface/Addons is in here)
 3. Remove -main from filename | "MouseSensitivityFix" should be filename.
 4. Restart Ascension